aryan07-exe/neolen/README.md

 - `POST /track`: Log health data.
   - Body: `{"text": "I drank 500ml water"}`
+  Through this api we can give the input of the daily activites which are stored in the db and then later llm can answer based on the data
 - `POST /query`: Ask questions or get analytics.
   - Body: `{"query": "How is my sleep trend?"}`
+  This uses db as context and based on the info it have it answers the queries asked

 ## Architecture